apollographql/apollo-client/docs/source/apollo-server/guide.md

 description: These are Apollo Docs!!
 ---

-This guide will walk you through building a GraphQL server for a simple Todos app.
+This guide will explain all the parts required for a simple GraphQL Blog server.
+If you're looking for a tutorial, check out this Medium post or our GraphQL server tutorial video on Youtube.

 We'll be using a package called [graphql-tools](https://www.npmjs.com/package/graphql-tools), which is actively being developed for [Apollo](http://www.apollostack.com).
 There are of course many ways to build a GraphQL server for Node.js, but this is the way we recommend.
 It describes each step in detail, from defining a schema to writing your own resolve functions and loaders.

 ## Setup
 For the remainder of this guide, we'll assume that you are familiar with using the command line of your operating system and already have Node 5 and npm set up for your environment.